reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/notification2/subscriptions/c8y_notification2_subscriptions_subscribe.md

 $ c8y notification2 subscriptions subscribe --name registration --duration 10min
 Subscribe to a subscription for 10mins then exit

-$ c8y notification2 subscriptions subscribe --name registration --duration 10min
-Subscribe to a subscription for 10mins then exit

 $ c8y notification2 subscriptions create --name registration --context tenant --apiFilter managedobjects
 $ c8y notification2 subscriptions subscribe --name registration --consumer client01
 Create a subscription to all managed objects and subscribe to notifications